 I try to eat well, and I exercise four days a week.
 Both of these are essential to symptoms management and are key to my survival.
 Isolation, for me, is essential but there is a fine line between healthy alone time and out-and-out hiding from the world.
 I have learned that, like it or not, I need social connection.
 I find that I end up really enjoying the company of those I care for.

 Getting to know my internal conflict, that with mental illness, I have sadly but rightfully come to the conclusion that I am not the man I used to be.
 I can no longer successfully integrate myself in the wider world like I once was able to do.
 I have learned that I am too easily overstimulated to tolerate any length of time in a public setting.
 So, for now, I force myself outside my comfort zone but know when enough is enough.
 I am learning how to cope better through mindfulness.

-So in the face of Impending danger, how are you moving forward?
+So, in the face of Impending danger, how are you moving forward?
 Man, it sure isn’t easy, but it is so worth every battle you face.
-Whether it’s with your interior world or the external one around you, you are struggling with, learning good coping skills and other techniques will help you win your life back.
+Whether it’s your interior world or the external one around you that you are struggling with, learning good coping skills and other techniques will help you win your life back.

 Forgot to read part one?
 Impending danger: Psychological shock PT.1